efournier92/TaskTracker/README.md

 #### Requirements

 - Naturally, business requirements sometimes can get in the way of a developer's vision for an application.
-  - In this case, I felt the requirements to implement routing and navigation complicated the app unnesarily at this stage in development.
+  - In this case, I felt the requirements to implement routing and navigation complicated the app unnecessarily at this stage in development.
     - Had it not been for this requirement, I would have build it as a
     - Given the purpose here was to demonstrate skill, I'm not complaining.
       - However, had this been a feature requirement for a real application, I would have wanted to discuss it's necessity in more detail with the team.